 If you have a groundbreaking product.
 You will need an equally as ground breaking, product launch event.
 Product launches can be as vital to its success as the product itself.

-The first thing to note is that, while a well executed product launch event will undoubtedly help to get your product noticed, it can't be the entirety of your launch strategy.
-Instead, it should form part of a rolling launch where activity directed at building interest is carried out prior to the event and subsequent action is undertaken to maintain momentum.
-Unless your company is Apple or a major car manufacturer you can't expect the launch automatically generate news coverage from all of the relevant media, you have to work at it.
+However, it is important to note that, while a well-executed product launch event will undoubtedly help to get your product noticed, it cannot be the entirety of your launch strategy.
+Instead, it should form part of a rolling launch where activity directed at building interest is carried our pre-launch, and subsequent action is undertaken to maintain momentum, post-event.

-Don't forget to follow up: The launch is only one step along the way.
-It is very important to follow up on all expressions of interest and to keep your product in the minds of your target audience.
+The launch event of the product is only one-step along the way of actually launching your product.
+It is important to follow up with your attendees gathering opinions and expressions of interest.
+Send out post event correspondence and create social media posts relating to the launch event.
 A successful product launch will generate momentum for your product, but this will dissipate rapidly if not built upon in the weeks and months that follow.

 By Anthony Kelly

 Head of New Business MarketingMore articles by Anthony Kelly